 Observe front-line teams in actions.
 Where possible interview them.
 Who do they interact with and how?
 Ask provocative questions to uncover how they think, what do they feel.

-- User needs and problems
+- User problems - defined and/or reframed

-- Baseline on current status or starting point
+- Baseline on current status or starting point for the change journey

-- Data-driven insights for innovation
+- Rich insights for innovation